jonatas/timescaledb/docs/toolkit_lttb_tutorial.md

   end
 ```

-For example, to downsample 11 points to 5, it will take the first and the eleventh into sampled data and add more 3 points in the middle.
-Slicing the records, 3 by 3, finding the average values for both axis and finding the maximum area of the triangles every 3 points.
+For example, to downsample 11 points to 5, it will take the first and the eleventh into sampled data and add three more points in the middle.
+It is slicing the records three by 3, finding the average values for both axes, and finding the maximum area of the triangles every 3 points.

 ## Web preview

 Now, it's time to preview and check the functions in action.
 Plotting the
 downsampled data in the browser.

-Let's jump into the creation of some helpers that will be used in both endpoits for Ruby and SQL:
+Let's jump into the creation of some helpers that the frontend will use in both endpoints for Ruby and SQL:

 ```ruby
 def conditions